Dp and other minimalities: Ordered abelian groups with finitely many convex subgroups

 \begin{proof} Suppose $H$ is valuational.
 Let $K$ be a non-trivial definable convex subgroup of $H$ and let $C$ be the downwards closure of $K$.
 Then $C + a = C$ for any positive element $a \in K$.
 So $C$ is valuational.
 Observe that $C$ lies in $H$.

 Suppose $C$ is a definable valuational cut which lies in $b + H$.
 It is easy to see that $ \{ a \in M : C + a = C = C - a \} $ is a non-trivial definable convex subgroup of $H$. \end{proof}

 If $(M,+,<)$ is non-archimedean then there are $a,b > 0$ such that $na < b$ for all $n$, in which case the convex hull of $a\Z$ is a nontrivial convex subgroup of $(M,+,<)$.
 Conversely, if $K$ is a convex subgroup of $(M,+,<)$, and $a,b$ are positive elements of $M$ such that $a \in K, b \notin K$, then $na < b$ for all $n$.
-So $(M,+,<)$ is archimedean if and only if $(M,+,<)$ does not have a non-trivial convex subgroup, equivalently if every cut in $M$ is valuational.
-So the property of being non-valuational is a definable analogue of the archimedean property.
+Hence $(M,+,<)$ is archimedean if and only if $(M,+,<)$ does not have a non-trivial convex subgroup, equivalently if every cut in $M$ is valuational.
+Thus the property of being non-valuational is a definable analogue of the archimedean property.

 \begin{Lem} Suppose $(M,+,<)$ is discrete and $C$ is a cut in $M$.
 Then $C$ is non-valuational if and only if $C$ has a maximal element.
-Furthermore $\sM$ is non-valuational if and only if every nonempty definable bounded above subset of $M$ has a maximal element. \end{Lem}
+Furthermore $\sM$ is non-valuational if and only if every nonempty definable subset of $M$ which is bounded above has a maximal element. \end{Lem}